aabbtree77/esp32-vpn/README.md

 - [NetFoundry](https://netfoundry.io/edge-and-iot-zero-trust-networking/).
 "The SaaS is free forever for up to 10 endpoints, so you can get started immediately with the SaaS or open source."
 It positions itself as a [more secure Tailscale](https://netfoundry.io/networking-alternative-compare-tailscale-netfoundry/), which is even further away from NAT punching layers.
 Too much to figure out what is what and run something simple [at the first glance](https://www.reddit.com/r/openziti/comments/xpe01b/need_some_guidance/).

-- [Yggdrasil](https://news.ycombinator.com/item?id=27580995), [CJDNS](https://news.ycombinator.com/item?id=16135341), Freifunk and other alternatives to the libp2p network.

 - ngrok, frp, localtunnel.me, gotunnelme, boringproxy, rathole.
 So called "reverse proxy tools" to expose a machine behind a NAT when you already have a VPS with a static IP.
 Some are [TCP only](https://github.com/fatedier/frp/issues/3009), some may result in a [much faster VPN](https://github.com/fatedier/frp/issues/2911).

-- The list of options goes [on](https://news.ycombinator.com/item?id=24893615) and [on](https://news.ycombinator.com/item?id=27672715) and [on](https://github.com/anderspitman/awesome-tunneling) and [on](https://changelog.complete.org/archives/10231-recovering-our-lost-free-will-online-tools-and-techniques-that-are-available-now)... with some phishing attacks to consider: [1](https://news.drweb.com/show/?i=14451), [2](https://www.reddit.com/r/crowdstrike/comments/tjh602/query_hunt_for_reverse_proxy_tunnel_tools/), [3](https://thestack.technology/ransomware-attack-bitlocker/), [4](https://www.trustwave.com/en-us/resources/blogs/spiderlabs-blog/ipfs-the-new-hotbed-of-phishing/)...

 - Getting a VPS on, say, Hostinger, and setting up Wireguard manually.
 A solid option that also gets one a public IP, but it involves a monthly fee.

 - The Onion Router: [1](https://www.maths.tcd.ie/~fionn/misc/ssh_hidden_service/), [2](https://www.techjail.net/raspberry-iotlinux-devices.html), [3](https://golb.hplar.ch/2019/01/expose-server-tor.html), [4](https://community.torproject.org/onion-services/setup/), [5](https://www.reddit.com/r/Freenet/comments/9w4do9/demo_public_darknet_on_the_tor_onioncat_ipv6/), [6](https://null-byte.wonderhowto.com/how-to/host-your-own-tor-hidden-service-with-custom-onion-address-0180159/), [7](https://opensource.com/article/19/8/how-create-vanity-tor-onion-address).

+- The list of options goes [on](https://news.ycombinator.com/item?id=24893615) and [on](https://news.ycombinator.com/item?id=27672715) and [on](https://github.com/anderspitman/awesome-tunneling) and [on](https://changelog.complete.org/archives/10231-recovering-our-lost-free-will-online-tools-and-techniques-that-are-available-now)... with some phishing attacks to consider: [1](https://news.drweb.com/show/?i=14451), [2](https://www.reddit.com/r/crowdstrike/comments/tjh602/query_hunt_for_reverse_proxy_tunnel_tools/), [3](https://thestack.technology/ransomware-attack-bitlocker/), [4](https://www.trustwave.com/en-us/resources/blogs/spiderlabs-blog/ipfs-the-new-hotbed-of-phishing/)...

   "It's easier to setup a Tor hidden service than it is to set up a server with a domain.
 You don't have to know anything about DNS or firewalls.
 I'm surprised that they aren't more common."

-If pressed, as a faster alternative to EdgeVPN, one could first try some free plans of Tailscale or its relevant competitors.
-Wireguard on VPS (e.g. Hostinger), or even [Amazon API Gateway with Websockets](https://www.youtube.com/watch?v=z53MkVFOnIo) also look viable to me.
+- [Yggdrasil](https://news.ycombinator.com/item?id=27580995), [CJDNS](https://news.ycombinator.com/item?id=16135341), Freifunk and other p2p alternatives to the libp2p network.
+  I have little initiative to try these networks out as the libp2p network (with EdgeVPN) solves the problem, but it is worth noting that these p2p networks are ideal for low MQTT traffic.
+The setup and configuration is nearly zero, and they are totally free to use.

 ## Some Photos